johannesvollmer/exrs/GUIDE.md

 These functions are only syntactic sugar.
 If you want to customize the data type, the compression method, or write multiple layers, these simple functions will not suffice.
+Again, the more complex approaches are described in the following paragraph.

 # Reading an Image